-Step # 1 – Determine the material of your jewelry
+- Step # 1 – Determine the material of your jewellery

 Pawn shops accept mostly platinum and gold.
 Normally, such metals have a commodity price for every gram, which pawn shops pay.
-Check the purity of the material your jewelry is made up of.
-Normally, you will find that the purity of the material is stamped on your jewelry itself.
+Check the purity of the material your jewellery is made up of.
+Normally, you will find that the purity of the material is stamped on your jewellery itself.

-Checking the purity of the material of your jewelry is important, since pawn dealers can pull wool over your eyes by telling you that an 18 carat piece of jewelry is just 9 carat.
+Checking the purity of the material of your jewelry is important since pawn dealers can pull wool over your eyes by telling you that an 18-carat piece of jewellery is just 9-carat.

-Step # 2 – Assess the weight and the size of your jewelry
+- Step # 2 – Assess the weight and the size of your jewellery

 Weigh the jewelry on a weighing scale.
-Now that you have the weight of the jewelry, calculate an approximate value.
+Now that you have the weight of the jewellery, calculate an approximate value.

 If your piece weighs a hundred grams, for instance, multiply it by the approximate rate pawn dealers give for scrap gold.
 In order to know the approximate value of your jewelry, check with a jewelry store.

-Step # 4 – Check the size of the diamond on your jewelry
+- Step # 4 – Check the size of the diamond on your jewellery